Community Service

 Recycling Appliances

-P,G, & E has a recycling program for large appliances and they even pay you for them if they are running.
+P,G, & E has a recycling program for large appliances and they even pay you for them.
 Most stores offer recycling of your old appliance when you purchase and they deliver your new appliance.

 P,G,& E 800-299-7573